-Description of Financial Reporting Entity - The County of Salem was incorporated on February 13, 1798.
+Description of Financial Reporting Entity - The County of Salem (hereafter referred to as the "County") was incorporated on February 13, 1798.
 It is located in the southwest corner of New Jersey and covers approximately 350 square miles.
 The County of Gloucester is on the County's northern side and the County of Cumberland forms the eastern and southeastern border of the County.